 Second to yard waste management, over-spreading fertilizers onto hard surface (sidewalks, driveways and streets) adds to surface water pollution.
 When applying fertilizer, avoid spreading the fertilizer onto hard surfaces where it will wash into local surface water through the storm sewer system.
 Sweep any fertilizer that landed on the sidewalk/driveway onto the lawn area.

-Another very important source of phosphorus pollution in the landscape setting is erosion of soil from new construction sites, unplanted slopes and poorly maintained landscapes.
+Another very important source of phosphorus pollution in the landscape setting is soil erosion from new construction sites, unplanted slopes and poorly maintained landscapes.
 When the soil moves, it takes the soil bound phosphorus with it.
-For water quality, sloping ground needs to be planted with year-round plant cover to prevent soil erosion.
+For good water quality, sloping ground needs to be planted with year-round plant cover to prevent soil erosion.

 Potassium levels are naturally adequate to high in most Colorado soils.
 With annual applications of compost or manure, potassium levels will likely be adequate.
 Deficiencies occasionally occur in new gardens low in organic matter and in sandy soils low in organic matter.
 A soil test is the best method to determine the need for potassium.

 Excessive potash fertilizer can increase soil salt content.

 Where potash levels are believed to be low, the standard application rate without a soil test is ¼ to ½ pound potassium chloride (0-0-60) or potassium sulfate (0-0-50) per 100 square feet.

 Movement of potassium in soils is dependent on soil texture.
 As the clay content increases, movement decreases.
 For most soils, it is important that applied potash be tilled into the root zone.
 In sandy soils, potassium could leach down past the root zone.